Pinched Nerve Relief: Vancouver Chiropractor

 Pinched nerve describes a type of injury to a nerve or set of nerves.
-The injury may result from compression, constriction, or stretching.
-Symptoms include numbness or burning sensations, and pain radiating outward from the injured area.
+A pinched nerve occurs when too much pressure is applied to a nerve by surrounding tissues, such as bones, cartilage, muscles or tendons.
+This pressure disrupts the nerve's function, causing pain, tingling, numbness or weakness.The injury may result from compression, constriction, or stretching.
+Symptoms include numbness, a burning sensation, or pain radiating outward from the injured area.
 One of the most common examples of a single compressed nerve is the feeling of having your foot or hand fall asleep.
-Otherwise, pain or discomfort itself is a good indication.
+Otherwise, pain or discomfort is another good indicator.

 A nerve can be 'pinched' at various points along its route; with each nerve having its own characteristic 'weak points'.
 The most common areas are at the exit point from the spine.
 They tend to get pinched, compressed, and pulled at these points.

 - Numbness or decreased sensation in the area supplied by the nerve

 - Sharp, pain or burning sensation, which tends to radiate outward

 - Tingling or the sensation of pins and needles (paresthesia)

 - The reoccuring feeling of your foot or hand have fallen asleep

 A pinched nerve can often result from faulty spinal mechanics due to the accumulation of stress and tension on the spine.
 This is best treated with a chiropractic assessment accompanied by hands-on treatment.

 You Might Have These Questions about Pinched Nerves: